rustadadam/PF-GAP/notes.md

  - Don't do any DTW any the hourly scale (takes a long time)
  - Running this!
 (It was taking too long for some reason)

-7. EXTRA TIME: how does this change with different ideas of creating proximities
-    a.
-Can change the argument to "original" and "OOB" and proximity type.

  ## Completed Stuff
  1. Got the hourly points for a year
     - NOTE: I could not get it for the same time frame, as Yahoo finance deletes data older than 730 days.
 So instead I got the last full year of the same time frame.